nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 ### MIG partitioning
 > ⚠️ Currently, the GPU Partitioner fully supports only Pods requesting a single MIG resource.
 If a pending Pod has
-> multiple containers requesting a MIG resource, only the resource requested by the first container will be considered
+> multiple containers requesting a MIG resource, only the resource requested by the first container will be taken into
-> for computing the new partitioning.
+> account when analysing partitioning changes.

 In the case of MIG partitioning, the agent that creates/deletes the MIG resources is the [MIG Agent](../config/migagent)